frostybiscuit/ls-slider/README.md

 # ls-slider
 A lightweight JS/CSS Slider with focus on native mobile touch controls

+**This plugin is still in the works and will need some additional adaptions and features before reaching 1.0.0.
+Please do NOT use this for production in its current state!!**

 ## Pre-release To-Do's
 - [ ] fix indicator scroll animation
 - [x] fix infinite scroll on mobile